Meet Our Senior Leadership Team

 President and Chief Executive Officer

 Mr. Ice received a Bachelor of Arts degree in Business Administration from St. Mary of the Plains College in Dodge City, KS, and earned his MBA from Franciscan University of Steubenville.
-He is the proud father of seven children and grandfather of four and resides in Winter Park, FL.
+He is the proud father of seven children, grandfather of four and resides in Winter Park, FL.

 Ed Trifone